MahendraTennakoon/programming_notes/topics/data_structures/graph/graph.md

 ### Adjacent Matrix

 const graph = [[0, 0, 1, 0], [0, 0, 1, 1], [1, 1, 0, 1], [0, 1, 1, 0]]

+## Pros of Graphs

+- Really useful when modelling relationships

+## Cons of Graphs

+- Scaling is hard